What to Expect at your First Visit with an Obstetrician

-You can expect your first visit to last 90 minutes or more.
+You can expect your first visit with an obstetrician to last 90 minutes or more.
 This visit may include:

 - an ultrasound to confirm your expected due date